eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 drwxrwxrwx 2 root root 6 Sep  9 18:13 store09
 ~~~

 We will use four of these directories (store01-store04), with each of these individual directories associated to a different PV, allowing us to run four VMs, each connected to specifically tailored NFS-backed storage location.
-We created the remaining storage directories as additional locations for you to test and experiment with.
+We created the remaining storage directories (store00, store05-store09) as additional locations for you to test and experiment with.
+The "ocp" directory is configured for the **managed-nfs-storage** storage class we saw earlier.

-When creating the PV's we need to tell OpenShift what IP address the NFS server is on.
+When creating NFS-based PV's, we need to tell OpenShift what IP address the NFS server is on.

 **Be sure you know and use the address from your setup for the lab steps below.
 DO NOT CUT AND PASTE THEM WITHOUT CHANGING THE IP TO THE VALUE FOR YOUR DEPLOYMENT.**